 Many of the malpractice claims that arise out of missed deadlines, conflicts arising, failure to communicate and mismanaging clients and partners can be alleviated by practice management systems.
 The value of these systems is centralizing information and giving reminders of important information.
 These systems also help provide clear evidence of communication and value when disputes occur.
 Practice management systems are so valuable in mitigating malpractice claims that many professional liability insurers include questions about a law firm’s system.
 Some insurers go even further, obtaining discounted practice management systems for their clients.

 Lawyers should also combine knowledgeable advice and a good tracking systems with others tools to reach out to clients before problems get out of hand.
 Communications tools like Skype, Google Voice and social media let lawyers keep their clients informed from any location.
 Online accounting through Xero, let’s firms know to contact clients before financial situations become entrenched conflicts.
-Lastly, legal-specific payment processors, like LawPay, can help lawyers keep their funds sorted properly in the event of a client dispute.
+Lastly, legal-specific payment processors, such as the payments feature in Clio Manage, can help lawyers keep their funds sorted properly in the event of a client dispute.